alx-sch/miniRT/README.md

  @param ray_dir 	The normalized direction vector of the ray.
  @param oc 		The vector from the ray origin to the cylinder center.

  @return		None.
-The function modifies the cylinder's `quadratic`
+The function modifies the cylinder's `ixd` structure
-			structure to store the calculated coefficients and the discriminante.
+			to store the calculated coefficients and the discriminante.
 */
 static void	compute_cylinder_intersection_vars(t_cylinder *cyl, t_vec3 ray_dir, t_vec3 oc)
 {